-Criminal Justice: Adjunct Instructor
+Criminal Justice: Adjunct Faculty

 David Ritter is an adjunct instructor in the Criminal Justice Department and began this position in the spring of 2009.
 He brings with him over 25 years of law enforcement experience focusing mainly in the investigative field.
 Mr. Ritter obtained his B.A. at Mansfield University in 1981 and completed some graduate studies through the University of Virginia in 2000.
 He is a graduate of the FBI National Academy program and has been trained in many aspects of crime scene analysis and reconstruction.
 Retiring in 2005 from the Williamsport Bureau of Police, he worked most of his career in major crime units including undercover narcotics and as an agent with the criminal investigative division.